Improve your skills. Improve the care of seniors.

 Continuing Education Credits

-Social Work continuing education credits available.
+Social Work continuing education credits are available.

 Mitchell Hamline School of Law is listed as a Continuing Education Resource by the Minnesota Board of Nursing.

-Approved for 16 CE hours by the Board of Examiners for Nursing Home Administrators (BENHA).
+This program is approved for 16 CE hours by the Board of Examiners for Nursing Home Administrators (BENHA).

 - Understand the governing regulations and their impact on facilities and individuals